ccjensen/PlexMediaTagger/README.md

                        "MooV" atom at the beginning of the file
  `--subtitles`         export any subtitles to the same path as the video
                        file
- `--coverart`          export the coverart to the same path as the video file
+ `--artwork`           export the artwork to the same path as the video file
  `-m <find> <replace>` perform a find & replace operation on the pms' media
                        file paths (useful if you are running the script on a
                        different machine than the one who is hosting the pms,